Refund of Duties

 25. The goods may be subject to examination by the CBSA to confirm the alleged inferiority in quality in order to establish the proper rate, or amount of reduction, and to permit identification of the goods in question as matching those named in the invoice and accounting document in question.
 Where the goods are disposed of by the importer or owner, prior to approval of the refund claim by the CBSA, the importer or owner will be responsible for establishing their eligibility for the refund.

-Goods Exported From a NAFTA Country or Chile Where no Claim for Preferential Tariff Treatment Under NAFTA or CCFTA as Made at the Time of Accounting
+Goods Eligible for Preferential Tariff Treatment under a Free Trade Agreement Where No Claim for Preferential Tariff Treatment Was Made at the Time of Accounting

-32. An application for a refund under paragraph 74(1)(c.11) shall be made on Form B2, within four year of the date of accounting of the goods under subsection 32(1), (3), or (5) of the Act for goods that were imported on or after January 1, 1998.
+26. An application for a refund of duties paid on North American Free Trade Agreement (NAFTA) eligible goods must be made within one year of the date the goods were accounted for under subsection 32(1), (3), or (5) of the Act.

 Clerical, Typographical, or Similar Error